step-over/odin-recipes/README.md

 # odin-recipes

-Recipe website builded with HTML as part of The Odin Project: Foundations Course
+Recipe website built with HTML as part of The Odin Project: Foundations Course

 This website includes key elements of HTML like links, media, lists, headings and paragraphs